AllainPurrnal/allainbernal.com/README.md

 **About Section**
 - This section will be fairly simple
 - A short introduction to who I am, my goals and hobbies
-- Will also contains an image of myself
+- Will also contain an image of myself

 ![localhost_3000_](https://user-images.githubusercontent.com/25943488/67332406-d0363100-f4d3-11e9-96c7-f78f8b177d6b.png)